snsaiphoo/binf6110_assignment2/README.md

 <b>Figure 4.</b> Gene expression patterns of LRT-significant genes grouped by similar expression trajectories across Stage 1, Stage 2, and Stage 3.
 Values represent Z-scored gene expression levels.
 </div>
 <br/>
 A likelihood ratio test (LRT) was performed to identify genes that change significantly across all three developmental stages.
-Significant genes were grouped based on similar expression patterns (Figure 4).
+Significant genes were grouped based on similar expression patterns shown in Figure 4.
 Group 1 genes (n = 346) showed high expression in Stage 1 followed by decreased expression in later stages.
 Group 3 genes (n = 523) displayed the opposite trend, with low expression in Stage 1 and 2 and increased expression in Stage 3.
 Groups 2 (n = 51) and 4 (n = 80) showed peak expression in Stage 2 before decreasing.
 These results demonstrate clear stage-dependent transcriptional changes during biofilm development.

 ### Functional Enrichment Analysis